 Top 10 reasons to hire someone with a criminal background

-Because finding employment is difficult, studies show that formerly incarcerated people remain employed longer than the average employee.
+Because finding employment is difficult, studies show that justice-involved people remain employed longer than the average employee.
 Once hired they are not likely to quit, and are highly motivated to become long time workers.

 peace of mind

-Contrary to common fears, there has been no links found between hiring ex-offenders and an increase in crime, violence, theft or dishonesty in the workplace.
+Contrary to common fears, there has been no links found between hiring a justice-involved person and an increase in crime, violence, theft or dishonesty in the workplace.
 There is also no significant difference in employment termination rates of those with and without criminal records.

 Depending on the work being offered, the candidate may have already received corresponding training.
 Most receive training while incarcerated that may be transferable to the job.

 Hiring the formerly incarcerated strengthens families and communities.
-More jobs for ex-offenders means less public assistance, more support for their children, and engaged members of a local economy.
+More jobs for the justice-involved means less public assistance, more support for their children, and engaged members of a local economy.

 Steady, gainful employment is the leading factor in preventing recidivism – a return to crime and imprisonment.